 Each survey team is made of 3 staff, 1 supervisor and 2 interviewers that will be responsible for 6 households each.

 5 teams (15 staff) will be hired and trained, 4 teams based in South Tarawa and covering South Tarawa, Central, Southern and Northern groups, and 1 team based in Kiritimati island covering the Line group.

 The questionnaires were published in English.

-There are 16 sections in the Expenditure Questionnaire which relate to the following:
+There are 16 sections in the Household Income and Expenditure Survey questionnaire which relate to the following:

 Kiribati National Statistics Office

 Data editing was done using the software Stata Version 15.